 It is all about your personal preference and style.
 You can pot and/or repot anything that hasn’t grown huge already.
 Let’s take a look at a few favorites:

 Cacti: Getting a cactus (or two...or eight) will look amazing around any water feature and there’s a bonus feature - they require hardly any care or watering.
 You can purchase adult cacti and have it bedded into a standing pot (extra large) or you can purchase multiple baby cacti and put them all in the same pot (medium-large) and watch them grow!
 Though they are a plant that will take years to grow in size, you can get many of them for relatively cheap and create your own cacti garden.

-Read up on which cacti will flourish for your location - if you live somewhere very rainy cacti isn’t a very good option.
+You can read up on which cacti will flourish for your location in our Succulent Guidebook - if you live somewhere very rainy cacti isn’t a very good option.
 They grow best in dry to moderate climates and need watering once a week.
 As for planting and re-potting, get creative and good luck!
 I personally use tongs for re-potting baby cacti and always wear thick gardening gloves.

 Violas, Daffodils, And Other Spring Flowers: What makes spring flowers such an easy decision is how fast they grow and how lively and colorful they make an area.
 Plus, they are fairly easy to grow in any climate, keep the bees happy, and smell amazing.
 You can easily plant the seeds in regular soil yourself and into any size pot and watch the sprouts shoot up (my favorite part).
 Or, you can go to the plant nursery and browse through all the colors and scents, bring them home, and re pot them yourself.